cs-south-sound/Tacoma-JS.github.io/welcome.md

 ### Overview

-See this letter [posted]() on our meetup site.
+See this letter [posted](https://github.com/Tacoma-JS/Tacoma-JS.github.io/blob/master/welcome.md) on our meetup site.

-When you signed up for this meetup there were two profile questions/hints regarding:
+When you signed up for this meetup there were two profile questions / hints regarding:
 * [codepen free](https://codepen.io/signup/free)
 * [github join](https://github.com/join)